Ti Point

-Ti Point is an area off Omaha Beach between the small New Zealand villages of Leigh and Whangateau.
-It is in the Rodney ward of Auckland.
+Ti Point is a coastal point between the New Zealand villages of Leigh and Whangateau, located in the Rodney district.
 Ti Point is situated very close to Leigh and Goat Island, and is just over one hour drive north of Auckland.
 It is used for fishing, boating, hiking, rock climbing and yachting.

 Geology

 Ti Point is formed from the remnants of a Miocene era volcano, which erupted between 10 and 7 million years ago.
 Much of the peninsula is the eroded and exhumed volcanic plumbing that remains from the volcano.

 History

 When Europeans arrived in New Zealand, there were no Māori inhabitants of Ti Point, though there were thriving communities all around, in what would become Leigh and Omaha.
 The remains of an ancient Pa (a fortified camp or village) can be seen just above the point itself.

 The first European to settle Ti Point was William Arthur Torkington, a builder and carpenter from Manchester, England.
 Several of William's descendants still live on Ti Point, and in the surrounding areas, and one of the few remaining buildings built by William, a church, can be seen in nearby Matakana, at the Matakana Country Park.